weka/docs-weka-io/usage/statistics/list-of-statistics.md

 ObsGateway_STRUCT_SIZE|Number of bytes in each struct of the ObsGateway pool|Bytes ObsGateway_USED|Number of structs in the ObsGateway pool which are currently being used|Structs PENDING_FIBERS|Number of fibers pending for external events, such as a network packet or SSD response.
 Upon such an external event, they change state to scheduled fibers|Fibers
-QueuedBlock_CAPACITY|Number of data structures allocated to the QueuedBlock pool|Structs QueuedBlock_STRUCT_SIZE|Number of bytes in each struct of the QueuedBlock pool|Bytes QueuedBlock_USED|Number of structs in the QueuedBlock pool which are currently being used|Structs SCHEDULED_FIBERS|Number of current fibers that are ready to run and eager to get CPU cycles|Fibers SLEEPY_FIBERS|Number of SLEEPY fibers|Fibers SLEEPY_RPC_SERVER_FIBERS|Number of SLEEPY RPC server fibers|Sleepy fiber detections
+SCHEDULED_FIBERS|Number of current fibers that are ready to run and eager to get CPU cycles|Fibers SLEEPY_FIBERS|Number of SLEEPY fibers|Fibers SLEEPY_RPC_SERVER_FIBERS|Number of SLEEPY RPC server fibers|Sleepy fiber detections